Articles

 Population Distribution

-Malaya’s population distribution has long been highly uneven with settlement patterns being concentrated along coastal and river banks.
+Malaya’s population distribution has long been highly uneven with settlement patterns concentrated along coastal and river banks.
 At the beginning of the 20th century, Perak (19 per cent), Penang (14 per cent), Kelantan (13 per cent) and Kedah (11 per cent) together accounted for 58 per cent of the total population.
-Map 1 shows how the distribution changed markedly over the course of the next half century, mainly on account of international and internal migration flows
+Map 1 shows how the distribution changed dramatically over the course of the next half century, mainly on account of international and internal migration flows.

-By 1957, Selangor, which contains Malaya’s administrative capital of Kuala Lumpur, had grown most increasing its population share to 16 per cent from 10 per cent in 1900, but still below the share of Perak which accounted for about one fifth.
-Another major population growth area was the southern state of Johore whose share rose from 8 per cent to 15 per cent.
-The population share of Pahang, the Peninsula’s largest state in land area, had one of the smallest shares throughout this period.
-Interestingly and reflecting the uneven pattern of development the population shares of the east coast states of Kelantan and Trengganu fell sharply.
+By 1957, Selangor, which contains Malaya’s administrative capital of Kuala Lumpur, had grown most increasing its population share to 16 per cent from 10 per cent in 1901, but still below the share of Perak, then Malaya’s commercial capital, which accounted for about one-fifth.
+Another major population growth area was the southern state of Johor whose share rose from 8 per cent to 15 per cent.
+The population share of Pahang, the peninsula’s largest state in land area, was one of the smallest throughout this period.
+Interestingly—and reflecting the uneven pattern of spatial development—the population shares of the east-coast states of Kelantan and Terengganu fell sharply.

-Over the first half of the twentieth century the urban population grew steadily.
-Urban population growth was mainly attributed to migrant settlement being heavily concentrated in towns whose formation and growth were linked to the development of tin, rubber and related infrastructure development, commerce and services.
+Over the first half of the 20th century the urban population grew steadily.
+Urban population growth was mainly attributed to migrant settlement heavily concentrated in and around towns whose formation and growth were linked to the development of tin, rubber, infrastructure, and related commerce and services.

 Map 1 Shares of population by state, Malaya, 1901, 1931, 1957